Invisible extended Unruh-DeWitt detector: Concluding Remarks

 We constructed the two-point function of the detector field and demonstrated its decomposition into three distinct contributions: the discrete bound-state sector, the modified continuum, and the Dirichlet sector.
 A remarkable feature of this decomposition is the exact cancellation of the discrete contribution in the renormalized observables, leaving only boundary-induced effects.
 The evaluation of the stress–energy tensor confirmed this result, showing that the detector itself carries no net stress-energy, while the boundary conditions are solely responsible for the localized modifications of the vacuum.

-Our formulation provides a covariant, field-theoretic framework that reproduces the Unruh–DeWitt detector response at leading order, but without the conceptual limitations of introducing non-relativistic degrees of freedom.
+Our formulation provides a covariant, field-theoretic framework that reproduces the Unruh-DeWitt detector response at leading order, but without the conceptual limitations of introducing nonrelativistic degrees of freedom.
 This establishes a direct bridge between traditional detector models and localized field-based detectors, clarifying the physical origin of discrete localized modes.

 We stress that the artificial singularity at $r=0$ in our model acquires a genuine physical interpretation when a quantum field is considered in the background of a global monopole~\cite{pitelliglobalmonpole}.
-In that setting, $r=0$ corresponds to a true curvature singularity, and the self-adjoint extension framework developed here applies in close analogy—except that, in contrast to the present case, the Dirichlet sector yields a nonvanishing contribution.
+In that setting, $r=0$ corresponds to a true curvature singularity, and the self-adjoint extension framework developed here applies in close analogy except that, in contrast to the present case, the Dirichlet sector yields a nonvanishing contribution.

-Natural extensions of this work include the analysis of detectors coupled through compactly supported interactions, the study of responses in non-vacuum states, and generalizations to curved backgrounds.
-In particular, applying this framework to spacetimes with horizons may provide new insights into particle detection in gravitational settings, while maintaining a fully relativistic and self-consistent description.
+Natural extensions of this work include the analysis of detectors coupled through compactly supported interactions, the study of responses in nonvacuum states, and generalizations to curved backgrounds.
+In particular, applying this framework to spacetimes with horizons may provide new insights into particle detection in gravitational settings, while maintaining a \victor{covariant} and self-consistent description.